mezgerj/debit-scheduler-takehome/README.md

 - Debit $375 on May 7th, 2021
 - Debit $375 on May 21st, 2021

 Keep in mind, some months have more debit dates than other months.
 The sum of debit amounts for a given month should equal the `monthly_payment_amount`.
+A debit cannot occur on the same day as a payment.
+Debits and payments can only occur on business days (Monday - Friday).

 Explore `/tests` for more examples.